Pregnancy Checklist: A Month-By-Month Guide For Expecting Moms

 Month Eight (Weeks 32-35)

-- Wash all of the precious baby clothes you have, and picture your little one wearing them!
+Wash all of the precious baby clothes you have, and picture your little one wearing them!
 Check all the labels before washing so that you’re on alert for anything that needs special attention.
 You may want to store such garments in a special section of the closet.

 Month 9 (Weeks 36-40)

-- Make a list of who should be notified when you go into labor (or when your little one comes into the world) and who will do so.
+Create a list of all the people who should be told when you go into labor (or when your little one comes into the world) and who will do so.
 You might also want to tell them the best way to share the big news as well, be it by phone call, email, or text.

 Mark Things Off Your Pregnancy Checklist